mcdexio/mcdex-references/en/fees.md

 ##  NO Gas Fee

-All transactions on the Ethereum network cost gas, a fee that is paid to miners in order to process the transaction.Currently, MCDEX charge no gas fees.
+All transactions on the Ethereum network cost gas, a fee that is paid to miners in order to process the transaction.
+Currently, MCDEX charge no gas fees.

 We will reivew the fee structure in Sep.
 2020.